FrankCoRa/Adv_Analytics_Capstone/README.md

 ---

-# Operational Interpretation for Registrar Teams
+# Operational Interpretation for the Scheduling Team

-From a Registrar operations perspective, forecasting within approximately:
+From a Scheduling perspective, forecasting within approximately:

 ```python
 ±3 students